Mount Gambier: Demographics

 In the 2021 Census, the population of the Mount Gambier census area was 26,878 people, making it the largest urban area in the state outside Adelaide.
 Approximately 52% of the population were female, 82.8% were Australian born, over 91.5% of residents were Australian citizens and 2.8% were indigenous.

 The most popular industries for employment were Log Sawmilling and Timber Dressing (8%), School Education (4.8%) and Retail Trade (3.8%), while the unemployment rate is approx. 7%.
-The median weekly household income is A$814 or more per week, compared with $924 in Adelaide.
+The median weekly household income is A$1232 per week.

 In the 2021 Census, 52.0% of residents identified themselves as having 'No Religion'.
 The largest religious denominations represented were Catholics at 14.4%, Anglicans at 6.1%, and Uniting Church at 4.3%.

 A 1976 study found that less than 10 per cent (around 160 people) of residents aged over 65 had lived in the area for less than 5 years, leading to a lack of specific aged-care facilities.
 The same source claimed "The government in the south-east area of the state, consisting of three local councils, amounted to a single administration.
 In consequence, many residents of Victoria used to look across the border to Mount Gambier as their centre.
 Consequently, during the 1970s many elderly locals relocated to Victor Harbor and Moonta, both rural areas but with more resources available to cope with an ageing population".